The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Selection of Clumpy Galaxies

-The completeness of the fake clump simulations is shown in Figure \ref{fig:completeness_curves}.
+The {clump completeness functions are} shown in Figure \ref{fig:completeness_curves}.
 In each panel, the fraction of clumps detected by the clump identification algorithm is shown as a function of the fake clump luminosity.
-This is further shown as a function of stellar mass (lines of various thicknesses) and redshift (columns).
-Clumps are more likely to be detected in higher-mass systems and lower redshifts.
-The minimum fractional luminosities at which clumps are detected at 50\% completeness are indicated with the vertical dashed-dotted lines in Figure \ref{fig:completeness_curves}.
-For galaxies at $z\sim2.75$ and over $9 < \log \left(M_{\star}/M_{\odot}\right) < 10$, 50\% of clumps are detected when they are at least 2\% of the NUV luminosities of their hosts.
-At $z\sim7.75$ and over the same range in mass, the same completeness is obtained for a minimum fractional luminosity of 7\%.
-At lower masses, minimum fractional luminosities are higher, and at higher masses, they are similar.
-At $z\sim10.5$, no clumps are detected with at least 50\% completeness.
-Because of this, galaxies in the two highest redshift bins at $z\sim7.75$ and $z\sim10.5$ will be combined into one redshift bin in the following Sections.
-The minimum fractional luminosities at $z\sim7.75$ will be used to find clumps over $6.5<z<12$.
+This is further shown as a function of stellar mass (lines of various thicknesses) and redshift (columns). {In each row, completeness curves are shown for a certain smoothing length that is used to detect clumps.} Clumps are more likely to be detected in higher-mass systems and lower redshifts. {Completeness limits are generally the highest for the shortest smoothing length of 5 pixels.
+They are smallest at the intermediate length of 10 pixels and change little for the longest smoothing length of 20 pixels.
+The intermediate length is chosen to be optimal.
+For all lengths considered, no clumps at $z\sim10.5$ are detected with at least 50\% completeness.
+In the following sections, we will only focus on the redshift range of $2<z<9$.}